cloudevents/spec/cloudevents/bindings/amqp-protocol-binding.md

 ### 1.3.
 Content Modes

-The specification defines two content modes for transferring events:
+The CloudEvents specification defines three content modes for transferring
-_structured_ and _binary_.
-Every compliant implementation SHOULD support both modes.
+events: _structured_, _binary_ and _batch_.
+The AMQP protocol binding does not currently support the batch content mode.
+Every compliant implementation SHOULD support both structured and binary modes.

 In the _structured_ content mode, event metadata attributes and event data are placed into the AMQP message's [application data][data] section using an